StackVista/stackstate-docs/develop/developer-guides/custom-functions/event-handler-functions.md

 #### PropagatedHealthStateChangedEvent properties \(Asynchronous\)

 The properties listed below return details of a `PropagatedHealthStateChangedEvent` in functions with asynchronous execution.
-Note that the default parameter name is`event`, this can be modified if you choose.
+Note that the default parameter name is `event`, you can modify this if you choose.

 * `event.triggeredTimestamp` - returns the time  \(epoch in ms\) at which the state change occurred.
 * `event.causeId` - returns the UUID of the event that triggered the health state change.